StevenDixonDev/TriviaGame/README.md

-# JavaScript Trivia Game
+# JavaScript Trivia Game 2.0

-A small quiz game used to test your JS knowledge.
+A small quiz game used to test your JS knowledge, now in React!

 ## Libraries

-- Bootsrap
+- Bootsrap (upgraded to react bootstrap!)
-- Jquery
+- React

 ## Concepts tackled

-- Observer pattern
+- Observer pattern (replaced with react!)
 - Timers

 ## What I learned